secretstartups/handbook/sites/handbook/source/handbook/legal/anti-corruption-policy/index.html.md

 ---

 # ANTI-CORRUPTION POLICY
-**THIS POLICY WAS APPROVED BY THE BOARD OF DIRECTORS OF THE COMPANY ON SEPTEMBER 14, 2021**
+**THIS POLICY WAS APPROVED BY THE BOARD OF DIRECTORS OF THE COMPANY ON SEPTEMBER 14, 2021.
+THIS POLICY IS PROVIDED FOR INFORMATIONAL PURPOSES ONLY.
+AN EXCUTABLE COPY OF THIS POLICY, INCLUDING THE TEAM MEMBERS CERTIFICATION REGARDING COMPLIANCE AND UNDERSTANDING, WILL BE REQUIRED TO BE SIGNED BY GITLAB TEAM MEMBERS.**

 ### PURPOSE